Developing A Strategic Vision For a TEAM

 A coach has to be very careful when asked to set a time frame in which he plans to achieve some of the goals.
 Neglecting the level of the basketball team that you are going to train, a coach needs to have good scouting on the team.
 A good team scouting means:

-1. Individual quality of the players - You need to know what are the individual strengths and weaknesses, what is the skill set, what are their tendencies both on offense and defense.
-Knowing what they lack is the first step towards creating an individual development plan.
+1. Individual quality of the players - You need to know what are the individual strengths and weaknesses, what is their skill set, and what are their tendencies both on offense and defense.
+Knowing what they lack is the first step toward creating an individual development plan.

 Often people expect too much out of everything and your job is to relieve the team of the pressure of that kind.
 But you have to unleash Hell upon them in the gym just to deplete 100% out of them because that is the only way on the basketball highway.